 #1 The Most Advanced Routing

-Gone are the days when we would simply distribute the workloads evenly across active and available team members.
+Gone are the days when we would distribute the workloads evenly across active and available team members.
 This system would not work when there is a high volume of customer queries and a high threshold of service requests.

 The logic behind routing is to give direct ownership of the conversation to the customer service agent.
-Mobile Service Cloud works on this principle for the very same reason: the questions that flow to a queue often lack an owner – leaving the customer unattended.
+Mobile Service Cloud works on this principle for the same reason: the questions that flow to a queue often lack an owner – leaving the customer unattended.

 Understand and Meet Customers' Need for Speed